bumps/bumps/doc/guide/experiment.rst

 structure.
 The usual definition will describe the sample of interest, the instrument configuration, and the measured data, and will provide a theory function which computes the expected data given the sample and instrument parameters.
-The theory function frequently has an physics component for computing the ideal data given the sample, and an instrument effects component which computes the expected data from the ideal data.
+The theory function frequently has a physics component for computing the ideal data given the sample and an instrument effects component which computes the expected data from the ideal data.
 Together, sample, instrument, and theory function define the fitting model which needs to match the data.

-Fundamentally, the curve fitting problem can be expressed as:
+The curve fitting problem can be expressed as:

 .. math::